 - Higher consumption of these foods lead to “a decrease of potentially harmful aerobic bacteria”

-- Plant protein helped with the biosynthesis of vitamins and amino acids, and aided the breakdown of sugar alcohols and ammonium excretion18
+- Plant protein helped with the biosynthesis of vitamins and amino acids, and aided the breakdown of sugar alcohols and ammonium excretion13

-When following a plant-based diet, Clean Lean Protein provides a convenient source of protein to support your overall health as well as your athletic goals.
+When following a plant-based diet, Clean Lean Protein provides a convenient source of protein to support your overall health and athletic goals.
 We use the most potent and high-quality of all vegetable proteins, European Golden Peas.

-The end result is a 100% vegan-friendly protein that also provides all your essential amino acids, without the usual bloat and discomfort of other protein powders.
+The end result is a 100% vegan-friendly protein that also provides all your essential amino acids, with less bloating or discomfort some may experience from other types of protein powders.

 Best of all, you don’t have to be vegan or on a mostly plant-based diet to benefit.
-Simply reducing your animal protein consumption for a little more plant protein can benefit your health and the environment.
-Protein powders not your thing?
-Try our Clean Lean Protein Bars instead.
+Simply reducing your animal protein consumption for a little more plant protein can support your health and the environment!

 - https://www.nippon.com/en/japan-data/h00540/japan%E2%80%99s-centenarian-population-tops-70-000. html